 At one field site, allow time for the participants to practice an assessment of a water system Worksheet 1.
-The purpose of the exercise is to familiarize them with the assessment that they will perform at home on their own land as homework.
+The exercise aims to familiarize them with the assessment they will perform at home on their own land as homework.
 If you have only 25 minutes, select a portion of the assessment to complete.
 For example, participants could calculate the amount of rainwater that might be available for harvest from a building roof.